whoisrahulmehta/whoisrahulmehta/README.md

 ## 🚀 About Me

-I am a passionate Frontend Developer with a strong foundation in web development technologies.
-I started my journey with HTML5, CSS, and JavaScript, and later expanded my skills to SASS (SCSS), Tailwind, and Bootstrap.
-My enthusiasm for modern web development led me to learn React.js, where I have built numerous projects using both Create React App (CRA) and Vite.
+I am a dedicated and adept web developer with a profound mastery of both frontend and backend technologies.
+My expertise spans a solid foundation in HTML5, CSS, and JavaScript, which has evolved to include sophisticated styling methodologies such as SASS (SCSS), Tailwind, and Bootstrap.
+Driven by a passion for modern web development, I have achieved a high level of proficiency in React.js, creating intricate and dynamic user interfaces with finesse.
+I have also completed comprehensive mastery of the MERN stack—MongoDB, Express, React, and Node.js—empowering me to architect and implement high-performance, scalable applications that seamlessly integrate both client-side elegance and server-side robustness.

+Journey has just started, have far to go !

 ## 🛠️ Technologies & Tools